kfran127/os-ticket-prereqs/README.md

-<p><strong>Step 7</strong>: Continue setting up osTicket in your browser by clicking "Continue" on the setup page.
+<p><strong>Finalizing osTicket Setup and Database Configuration Step 7</strong>: Continue setting up osTicket in your browser by clicking "Continue" on the setup page.
 When prompted, name your helpdesk (e.g., "Helpdesk") and set the default email address that will receive messages from customers.</p>

 <p>Next, from the "osTicket-Installation-Files" folder, install **HeidiSQL** by launching the installer.
 Once installed, open **HeidiSQL** and create a new session with the username "root" and the password "root".
 Connect to the session and create a new database named "osTicket".</p>